rashedul-alam/knock/README.md

 # knock
-An efficient way to poke your love ones.
+An efficient way to poke your loved ones.